agile-students-fall2025/2-git-practice-bestole/README.md

 - Poorly documented code
 - Cryptic error messages

-If you've already taken  OS course and haven't read this paper, you should read this.
+If you've already OS and haven't read this paper, you should read this.
 This paper put into perspective for me (and probably will for you too) how serious it is to create sound software is in certain scenarios.